Charter schools in the United States: Public opinion

 Historically, Americans have been evenly split on the idea of charter schools, with a roughly even mix of support versus opposition between 2000 and 2005.
 There is also widespread sentiment that states should hold charter schools accountable, with 80% thinking so in 2005.
 However, openness to charter schools has been increasing especially among minority communities who have shifted opinions higher than the national average.
 A 2011 Phi Delta Kappa International-Gallup Poll reported that public support for charter schools stood at a "decade-high" of 70%.

-Charter schools provide an alternative for educators, families, and communities who are dissatisfied with educational quality and school district bureaucracies at noncharter schools.
+Charter schools provide an alternative for educators, families, and communities who are dissatisfied with educational quality and school district bureaucracies at non-charter schools.
 In early 2008, the Friedman Foundation for Educational Choice, a pro-charter organization, conducted two polls in primarily conservative states Idaho and Nevada where they asked parents about their preferences concerning education.
 In Idaho, only 12% of respondents said that their regular public school was their top choice for the children's school.
 Most preferred private schools over other options.
 In 2008, polls conducted in the conservative states Georgia and Wyoming found similar results.